twinbee/halt/README.md

 Mike Erwin can be found at https://github.com/significant-bit

+A downloadable (and more readable) version of this document can be found here: https://github.com/twinbee/halt/blob/master/docs/usersguide.pdf

 **Contents**

 This document utilizes many hyperlinks to other resources.
 If you are reading a hard copy, you are not